"I speak for the building, as the building has no voice"

 As an Engineer with considerable practical experience in Conservation Projects we are able to bring economical, practical and focussed skills to accelerate your project.

 Avoid Planning Problems

 Planning applications for Protected Structures are often returned for Further Information due to conservation issues, to resolve these, sometimes a major re-design is required.
 All planning applications for Protected Structures need an Architectural Heritage Impact Assessment (AHIA) as part of the basic application, otherwise they are likely to be returned for Further Information.

-Many proposals deemed acceptable by Council Planning Officers at pre-planning meetings run into trouble when, as part of the planning process, the drawings are considered by the council's Conservation Officer and are also sent to the Department of Culture, Heritage and the Gaeltacht (DoCHG).
-All planning applications that apply to Protected Structures have to be submitted to the Architectural Heritage Advisory Unit at DoCHG, who then make a submission to the local council.
-On foot of this the council then may request Further Information from the applicant, reject the application or request changes to the proposal.
+Many proposals deemed acceptable by Council Planning Officers at pre-planning meetings run into trouble when, as part of the planning process, the drawings are considered by the council's Conservation Officer and are also sent to the Department of Housing, Local Government and Heritage (DoHLGH) .
+All planning applications that apply to Protected Structures have to be submitted to the Architectural Heritage Advisory Unit at DoHLGH, who then make a submission to the local council.
+On foot of this, the council then may request Further Information from the applicant, reject the application or request changes to the proposal.

 When Conservation issues are taken into consideration in order to satisfy the Department or the Conservation Officer, sometimes a radical re-design is required.

 To try to avoid this needless re-working, the services of a Conservation Consultant from the outset can save time and money.

 The Structure of a Project.

 If you are interested in using our services, please contact us and we will visit your site, view your buildings and discuss your project with you.
 We will then prepare a proposal describing the services that we feel are appropriate together with timing and anticipated costs.

 The project might be split into stages, typically: